Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Holly-Branch

-In search of a special Christmas card, I found one at our local tractor supply.
-The cover intrigued me.
-“The Legend of the Christmas Tree,” it said, with an artist rendering of a man on a horse pulling an evergreen towards a log cabin nestled in the woods.
+In search of a special Christmas card, I found one that intrigued me.
+“The Legend of the Christmas Tree,” is the headline, with an artist rendering of a man on a horse pulling an evergreen towards a log cabin in the woods.

 The Legend of the Christmas Tree